 In putting this post together, I approached several Professional Tarot reading friends for their tips and techniques in how they care for their Tarot cards.
 The words that follow are a mix of mine and theirs, but are organised by method so that you can easily refer to this piece should you wish to try out the different and varied techniques they use.

 Clearing your Tarot deck

 Clearing, or cleansing your tarot deck is about purging it of unwanted energies that it may have picked up through working, resting and handling by others.
-Each clearing technique listed below is associated to one of the five elements.
+Each clearing technique listed below is associated to one of the four elements of nature, plus the fifth element of spirit.
 I have meditated upon which element is associated with which technique and have arrived at the conclusions below.

 I’ve stated which element I have assigned to each technique under the heading for that technique with a brief explanation of my thinking.
 You may disagree with my choices, if so, I’d love to hear which elements you would swap around, and while this may be a little early to say, I’ll see you in the comments section…